Colours, Myths, and Mystique: The Spellbinding World of Theyyam in Kerala (2024)

 Where to see Theyyam?

-Even though Theyyam is mainly part of Kolathu nadu region that includes Kannur and Kasaragod, there are still many places across Kerala where you can see the performances.
-These days the performances are held in Wayanad, Kozhikode and also stretching to Kodagu and Tulu nadu regions of Karnataka.
+Even though Theyyam is mainly part of the Kolathu Nadu region, which includes Kannur and Kasaragod, there are still many places across Kerala where you can see the performances.
+These days, the performances are held in Wayanad and Kozhikode and also extend to the Kodagu and Tulu Nadu regions of Karnataka.

 Performances in Kannur

-The regular performances of Theyyam in Kannur happen at Parassini Madappura Sree Muthappan temple.
+Theyyam’s regular performances in Kannur happen at Parassini Madappura Sree Muthappan temple.
 Usually, the performances happen twice, first in the morning during the sunrise and second in the evening during the sunset.

 There are charges to see the performances that you can get at the entrance of the temple.
 Also, it is best to check with your hotel staff prior to going for the performance as there are times where the schedule changes and it can be for many reasons like family influence, or the weather.